miguch/miguch-blog/blog/_posts/content/markdown/Algorithm/12-leetcode-72.md

 ---
 date: 2021-2-18
 tags:
   - LeetCode
   - Algorithm
-Author: Miguel Chen
+Author: Mingtao Chen
 ---

 # LeetCode 72.
 Edit Distance

 ## 题目

-Given two words *word1* and *word2*, find the minimum number of operations required to convert *word1* to *word2*.
+Given two words _word1_ and _word2_, find the minimum number of operations required to convert _word1_ to _word2_.

 You have the following 3 operations permitted on a word: